awsdocs/amazon-pinpoint-user-guide/doc-source/message-templates-personalizing.md

 To deliver dynamic, personalized content in messages that use a template, add *message variables* to the message template\.
 A *message variable* is a placeholder that refers to a specific attribute that you or Amazon Pinpoint created to store information about your users\.
 Each attribute typically corresponds to a characteristic of a user, such as a user's first name or the city where they live\.
 By adding message variables to templates, you can use these attributes to deliver custom content to each recipient of a message that uses a template\.

-If a template contains message variables, Amazon Pinpoint automatically replaces each variable with the current, corresponding value of the attribute for each recipient\.
+If a template contains message variables, Amazon Pinpoint replaces each variable with the current, corresponding value of the attribute for each recipient\.
 It does this each time it sends a message that uses the template\.
 This means that you can send personalized content to each recipient without creating multiple, customized versions of a message or message template\.
 You can also feel confident that the message contains the latest information that you have for a recipient\.

 For example, if your project is a fitness application for runners and it includes attributes for each user's first name, preferred activity, and personal record, you could use the following text and message variables in a template: